 Consequently, the Branch’s Country limit will generally track the country ceiling assigned by the rating agencies, as opposed to the specific sovereign rating.
 Such a country ceiling is independent of the credit worthiness of either the government or the counter-party itself.
 In general, this ceiling is higher than a government’s own foreign currency ceiling where one can discount the possibility of the risk of government interference with an individual counter-party’s foreign debt payment obligations.

-Country limits will, therefore, represent subjective policy limits derived on the bases of the Branch’s assessment of the political, economic and financial risks of the countries concerned and the potential for doing business with them.
+Country limits will, therefore, represent subjective policy limits derived on the bases of HO’s and the Branch’s assessment of the political, economic and financial risks of the countries concerned and the potential for doing business with them.

-Generally, the Branch will only approve limits for the countries fulfilling the following criteria:
+Generally, the Branch’s CCo will only approve limits for the countries fulfilling the following criteria:

 Country (region)’s foreign currency country ceiling being at least BB (HO Internal Rating);